ugomatt/memorry-card-game/README.md

 Play the game https://gamefi-memory-game.netlify.app/

-As part of the Hackathon: Everscale ElysiumEverscale GameFi Bounty, I created a memory card game using React, Typescript and Styled components.
+As part of the Hackathon: Everscale ElysiumEverscale GameFi Bounty, I created a memory card game using React, Typescript, Styled components and Everscale SDK.

 Each card represents an NFT, We store the NFT metadata onchain.
 This allows changing properties of objects (characters/items/traits) onchain.
 Other contracts can read these properties, allowing you to move all game logic onchain.